gyjbb/LC-Python30/README.md

 Congratulations!\
 This is the 30th day for leetcode python study.
 Today we will learn about the Greedy Algorithm!\
-The challenges today are especially about ~~inserting items according to the ranking and merge intervals of overlapping~~.
+The challenges today are especially about merging and updating intervals.

 ## 435.Non-overlapping Intervals